maziano/prem82.github.io/_posts/2014-06-29-what-if-there-is-god.md

 OK.
 Lets come back to the game.

 He sets the game in automatic mode.
 He sets up listeners which will intimate him on specific events in the game.
 He sets up game-cheats, which will allow the humans to communicate to god.
 That information is available to all, but not open to all.
-The humans has to go to specific trainings, sacrifices, prayers etc to get the ability to communicate to god.
+The humans has to go to specific training, sacrifices, prayers etc to get the ability to communicate to god.
 He sets up multiple levels in the game.
 When the humans in the game gains enough knowledge and experience, he promotes them to the next level in the game - which is completely in a different plane.
 There is no earth, there is no birth, there is no death, you exist in the form on energy as with everything else - still you play the game.

 When the learning of any human in the game of life is not complete, but his/her lifetime ends - god puts them back in to the game.
 The knowledge acquired by every human being will not be the same.
 God defines the exit criteria/rules to check if the human's learning is complete or not.
 He does not manually pick every dead human and assign him another life on earth.
 He sets certain rules and automates the process of re-birth.
 The process of getting out and coming back to the game of life is the same for everyone.
 Check the uniformity of the near death experiences (NDE), past life regressions, astral projection experiences etc. Everyone reports the similar feeling of leaving their body, floating towards a bright light etc. Can you relate?

 Every single experience of every single human being is recorded in a medium called "Collective Consciousness".
-With specific trainings, some humans can tap into the collective consciousness and tell exactly what happened in the past.
+With specific training, some humans can tap into the collective consciousness and tell exactly what happened in the past.
 I personally witnessed such an event in my life.
 I have no doubts about the ability of humans to tap into the past.
 About the future?.
 It did not happen yet.

 Along with the life on earth, god created multiple games in different planes.
 These games will be running simultaneously.
 Though there are defined boundaries for the game, it is always possible for the objects from one game to communicate with objects from another game.
 After all, everything is connected.
 Isn't it?.
 Can you relate to the **parallel universe or multiverse** concept?.